Drexel in Singapore: Entrepreneurship and Innovation Summer in Asia

 In addition to courses taken in Singapore, all students are required

 (minimum 3 credits) over the summer term with a Drexel faculty member.
-This means choosing a subject and identifying a Drexel professor within that department to oversee and grade your independent study.
-You could choose to research a personal interest topic or a subject within your major.
+Online courses are subject to availability.
+An independent study means choosing a subject and identifying a Drexel professor within that department to oversee and grade their independent study.
+Students could choose to research a personal interest topic or a subject within their major.
 Review the Independent Study Proposal Guidelines

 Students will receive Drexel grades for this program, which will be factored in to their GPA.
 Review the Study Abroad Grading Scale